 Expected results: The results are the outputs of your proposal during the project and on completion - what you will produce or the immediate changes you hope to effect, for example, changes in individuals or organisations.
-A result/output can be a tangible product (e.g. changes to adult education curricula for enhancing basic skills, changes to adult education policy, an approach or model to solve a problem, a handbook, e-learning tool, research report, newsletters) or an intangible outcome (e.g. knowledge and experience gained by learners and staff, improved cultural awareness).
+A result/output can be a tangible product (e.g. changes to VET curricula, changes to VET policy, the integration of a new practice into VET, an approach or model to solve a problem, a handbook, e-learning tool, research report, newsletters) or an intangible outcome (e.g. knowledge and experience gained by learners and staff, improved cultural awareness).
 Please note that this section overlaps with later sections, so consider carefully whether your results are 'intellectual' e.g. course materials, or events, or teaching, training and learning activities, which might fit better in other sections.